 Next admission round is planned for fall 2014.
-Applications can only be submitted via an online application system that will open after the call for applications has been posted on our website during the spring 2014.
+Applications can only be submitted via an online application system that will open after the call for applications has been posted on our website which is planned for April/May 2014.
 Please check the website for updates.

 The application should be in English, except for writing samples which could be in either Swedish or English.
 The documents submitted should consist of the following:

 a) a completed application form